shanikawm/PracticalMachineLearning/README.md

  Accuracy (average) : 0.9918
 ```
-Accuracy is even better with that change.
+Accuracy is even better with that change and seems Random Forest Algorithm is the best model for this prediction.
 Now we'll apply this model to new data set and see the result.
 ```R
 predict(modFit,testing)